Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 let age = 0;
 ```

-if you want to specify the type of a variable, you can easily do that
+if you want to specify the type of a variable, you can easily do that with a `:`

 ```back
 let name: string = "Bob";